PhilipGraemer/livecell-classification-benchmark/README.md

 A controlled benchmark comparing CNN and Vision Transformer architectures for single-cell classification on the [LIVECell](https://sartorius-research.github.io/LIVECell/) dataset.

-This repository accompanies the paper:
+This repository accompanies the upcoming paper:

-> **Pretraining Inverts the CNN–ViT Ranking for Single-Cell Classification: A Controlled Benchmark on LIVECell**
+> **Pretraining and the CNN–ViT Ranking for Single-Cell Classification: A Controlled Benchmark on LIVECell**
 > Philip Graemer, Giuseppe Di Caprio
 > *Manuscript in preparation*